top of page

 Nights

 At 690 Squadron, our Training is conducted Monday evenings.
-Our schedule offers additional monthly activities such as: Sports nights (basketball, cosom hockey, volleyball, dodgeball, soccer); Halloween Party, Beach Party & Wacky Sports Night, Movie Night and various tours.
+Our schedule offers additional monthly activities such as: Sports nights (basketball, volleyball, dodgeball, soccer); Halloween Party & Wacky Sports Night, Movie Night and various tours.
 Listed above are the various activities that complement the theoretical material covered in these weekly session.

 optional